BakitD/net/README.md

 > `make`

-Run server (don't change port)
+Run server (-port is optional, default value is 9999)

-> `./srv`
+> `./srv -port=PORT`

-Files that client could download is located in /files/output directory.
+Directory /files/output includes files that client can download.
+They are stored at servers side.
-Downloaded files are stored in /files/input.
+After download all files will be stored in /files/input directory.

-To download file use client with next comand
+To get file use client with next comand

-> `./cli FILENAME`
+> `./cli SERVER_ADDRESS FILES`

-FILENAME - is the name of file.
+SERVER_ADDRESS - server IPv4 address with port in next format ip:port (example 172.10.20.30:9999)
+FILES - file names divided with whitespaces